tyz-sd/Parenting-children-in-the-age-of-screens/README.md

 This contains the Jupyter Notebook for visualizations that were done to make conclusions about our original data.

 ### visualizations/Visualizations.py
-This file contains classes and helper functions to create the visualizations for our analyis.
-The output is the same as Visualizations.ipynb.
+This file contains classes and helper functions to create the visualizations for our analysis.
+The output is the same as `Visualizations.ipynb`.

 ## Third-Party Modules Used
 sklearn